 Please note that for IELTS for UKVI tests taken from 7 April 2020 onwards, the following UKVI specific cancellations and transfers policy applies.
-If you are taking your test prior to the 7 April 2020 or are not taking IELTS for UKVI, please refer to the General policy.
+If you are not taking IELTS for UKVI, please refer to the General policy.

 Note: This policy applies only to IELTS for UKVI testing, including IELTS Life Skills.
 Please consult the relevant policy for non-UKVI IELTS tests.

 You can cancel your IELTS test registration at any time before taking your test by notifying your test centre.
 Refund terms depend upon when you cancel and whether exceptional circumstances apply.

 1.1.
 More than 14 days before the test: